Frequently Asked Questions:

 How can I learn more about menopause, treatment options and hormone testing?

-Women are strongly encouraged to attend the introductory “End Hormone Havoc- Stay Sane, Slim and Sexy” seminar to learn more about the menopausal transition, thyroid and adrenal issues, hormone testing and treatment options.
+Women are strongly encouraged to attend the introductory “End Hormone Havoc- Stay Sane, Slim and Sexy” seminar to learn more about the menopausal transition, thyroid and adrenal issues, hormone testing and natural menopause treatment options.

 Our hormone seminar is offered several times each month.
 Seating is limited to 30.
 Please call 920-339-5252 for dates and times and to register.
 Prepayment is required to reserve your seat.